Obesity-focused Kailera Therapeutics debuted on the Nasdaq Friday after raising a record $625 million, beating Moderna’s $600 million from 2018.

 Phase 2 data in February demonstrated a 12.1% reduction in weight at 26 weeks for patients on 25-mg or 50-mg ribupatide, whereas the placebo group hit 2.3% weight loss at this time point.
 The partners were emboldened by these findings to push the drug into late-stage studies.

 Kailera expects to allot roughly $625 million for the development of injectable ribupatide, currently in three ongoing Phase 3 studies, into the second quarter of 2028, according to the updated prospectus.
-Meanwhile, around $150 million will go toward the pill form of ribupatide, for which a late-stage study is in the works and is expected to start in the second quarter of 2028.
+Meanwhile, around $150 million will go toward the pill form of ribupatide, for which a late-stage study is in the works and is expected to start as early as the first half of 2027.

 Aside from ribupatide, Kailera is also advancing KAI-7535, a daily oral GLP-1 drug.
 Some $50 million will help push the pill through Phase 2.
 The rest of Kailera’s money will go toward other R&D activities and support general corporate operations, as per the prospectus.